DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 89: "I thought I heard Devi say "higher-dimensional cats" and now I want that to be the next Candi sketch ![devicatNotes](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_32d5b31925a54fde8e8533665584e539/default/light/1.0 "devicatNotes") ." -Rosuav: (02-Sep-24)
 * 90: "Hooray! ![devicatParty](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_14be5cde1025430d866015a5e94a6b0f/default/light/1.0 "devicatParty") I can now empty the jar." -DeviCat (21-Sep-24)
 * 91: "Please!
 Do me a favour and grant me some evil!!" -DeviCat (25-Sep-24)
+* 92: "She's playing a game called "Dodging the Question".
+She has a high score." -Rosuav: (26-Sep-24)

 There may be quotes newer than these that have yet to be collected.